cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2010-02-03-install-atlassian-confluence-in-15-minutes.md

 > \# tar –xvf confluence-3.1.1-std.tar.gz

-# ADDED**: To avoid having version number and make software updates easier, create a symbolic link (symlink).
+# ADDED: To avoid having version number and make software updates easier, create a symbolic link (symlink).
 This will avoid to have in all your scripts a reference to the version number, thus keeping them more or less generic.

 > \# ln –s /home/confluence/confluence-3.1.1-std /home/confluence/confluence

 ### # _Toc250477758">Customization of profile</a>

-# ADDED**: I do not like to type too much, that why all server where I went are full of aliases.
+# ADDED: I do not like to type too much, that why all server where I went are full of aliases.
 This help also other developers to locate quickly interesting functions on the system.

 > \# cd